Halalaluyafail3/LuaPreprocessor/README.md

 $defined x.z -- false
 $defined random.y -- false.y, note that it stops scanning at 'random' so it never removes the .y
 ```
 * `if`: Expects an if branch, then zero or more elseif or else branches, and finally a terminating end.
 The if and elseif branches are followed by a bracketed condition and a bracketed branch, both of which may be prefixed with a `::`.
 The else branches are followed by a bracketed branch, which may be prefixed with `::`.
 Branches are evaluated left to right.
 The first if or elseif branch that has a condition of true or else branch is the selected branch, and will be the branch used for getting the result.
 When evaluating a condition, if a correct branch hasn't been reached yet then it will expect to find only true or false as names or string literals in the condition.
-If a correct branch hasn't been reached yet any bracketed sequence of tokens is valid, and `$` without 'not nows' will not be evaluated unless the `::` prefix is used.
-Bracketed branches other than the selected branch (if any) and without a prefix `::` will be evaluated without evaluating `$` without 'not nows'.
+If a correct branch has been reached then any bracketed sequence of tokens is valid, and `$` without 'not nows' will not be evaluated past the opening bracket unless the `::` prefix is used.
+Bracketed branches other than the selected branch (if any) without a prefix `::` will be evaluated without evaluating `$` without 'not nows' past the opening bracket.
 The tokens `$`, `end`, and all tokens in between except the tokens inside of the selected bracketed branch (if any) will be removed.
 ```lua
 $if(true){1}else{2}end -- 1
 $if(false){1}else{2}end -- 2